 Like their hyper-quiet trains that reduce noise by 70% and are 30% more efficient.

-Or their battery containers that produces 14X more power than a Tesla Model X.
+Or their battery containers that produce 14X more power than a Tesla Model X.

 Bottom line, the future couldn’t look better for this company.

-Income over the last 12 months has already swung to $3.5 billion... bigger even than Disney, Square, or Tesla.
+Income over the last 12 months has already swung to $3.5 billion... bigger even than Disney, Square or Tesla.

-It’s expected to see earnings rise 320% in the year ahead.
+The company is expected to see earnings rise 320% in the year ahead.

 And the projects they have underway are set to push profits even further.